netreplica/graphite/docs/CLAB_MACOS.md

     ghcr.io/srl-labs/clab bash
 ````

   Now you should get a `bash-5.1# ` prompt, which means you are in the container for the custom graphite-ready build of containerlab that you just created.
-We'll alias that to "clabg" so that it does not conflict with the vanilla clab directory that should also exist in $HOME if you installed that before.
+We'll alias that to "clabg" for short (the long "containerlab" directory name was used so that it does not conflict with the vanilla "clab" directory that should also exist in $HOME if you installed that before).

 ```Shell
 alias clabg="`pwd`/containerlab"